Infisical/ansible-collection/README.md

-# ansible-collection
+# Ansible Collection - maidul98.infisical

-This collection provides a series of Ansible modules and plugins for interacting with the Infisical.
+Documentation for the collection.